-The COVID-19 global pandemic is an unprecedented health threat, and the trucking industry is taking its place in history as an essential service during this crisis.
+The COVID-19 global pandemic is an unprecedented health threat, and the trucking industry is taking its place in history as an essential service during this crisis, which is why the trucking industry cannot shut down.
 Through two world wars and countless natural disasters, trucks are proven to be the most versatile and efficient means of delivering supplies and equipment to their destination.
 During times of war and peace, crisis and prosperity, trucks have been the workhorses of the supply chain, protecting the North American way of life.

 At a time when the entire world is focused on an increasing health crisis, public awareness of the critical services needed to protect our way of life is growing.
 Of these, trucking is on the list of essential services along with health care, the grocery industry and government services.
 For truck company owners already challenged by the weakened state of the trucking industry, it’s a time for hard decisions and strategic planning.